KCL-BMEIS/KCL-DGX-cluster-documentation/1-Setup-cluster-connection/README.md

  access for any reason).
 Don't forget to
 > CC your supervisor in the email.
 Your bouncer account should have the following
 > structure `<bouncer-user>@bouncer.isd.kcl.ac.uk`, where `<bouncer-user>` is usually formed by the first character of
 > your name and surname and the year the account was created.
-For example, if **John Doe** ask for an account in **2024 **,
+For example, if **John Doe** asks for an account in **2024 **,
 > his username will be **jd24**.

 ## Connecting for the first time

-The first time you connect to the cluster, you should connect to an specific node.
-This first connection requires you to change the temporary password and it is very important to follow the steps precisely, as failing to do so will require waiting longer for an account reset.
+The first time you connect to the cluster, you should connect to a specific node.
+This first connection requires you to change the temporary password, and it is very important to follow the steps precisely, as failing to do so will require waiting longer for an account reset.

 1. Connect to the *headnode1* in the cluster.
 To do so, open a terminal and run the following command: